CheesecakeLabs/Stellar-Asset-Sandbox/README.md

 [http://localhost:8080/v1/swagger/index.html](http://localhost:8080/v1/swagger/index.html)

 Here, you'll find detailed information about each API route, including required parameters, request/response formats, and the ability to test the endpoints directly from the browser.
-The Kafka Topics section you've provided gives a detailed flow between various components using Kafka topics.
-However, to make it more structured and improve readability, you can consider the following improvements:

 ### **Kafka Topics & Communication Flows**